-Sonia Delaunay was a busy woman.
-She was an officer of the French Legion of Honor, a wife of a famous painter (that’s already tough) and an artist herself.
-On top of that she was a fashion designer!
-Her endeavours were appreciated: she became the first living woman to have a retrospective exhibition in the Louvre.
-Most of the people would associate this type of works with her:
+Sonia Delaunay (1885-1979) was a busy woman.
+She was an officer of the French Legion of Honor, a wife of a famous painter, and an artist herself.
+On top of everything, she was also a fashion designer!
+Her endeavors were appreciated: she became the first living woman to have a retrospective exhibition in the Louvre.

-Her husband said about her: “Until now, fabrics were dealt with the same way as wallpaper, by the kilometre, with no conception of their future use – or at best by chance.
+Her husband, Robert Delaunay, said about her: “Until now, fabrics were dealt with the same way as wallpaper, by the kilometer, with no conception of their future use – or at best by chance.
 That was up to the dress designer…(…) She gives her conception a perfect creative harmony, by thinking about all the transitions between the ready-made fabric and the final garment.”

-Sonia complained in one of the letters in 1968: “All [my] works were made for women, and all were constructed in relation to the body.
-They were not copies of paintings transposed on to women’s bodies, as one couturer has done with Mondrian and Pop Art […] I find all that completely ridiculous.
+Delaunay complained in one of the letters in 1968: “All [my] works were made for women, and all were constructed in relation to the body.
+They were not copies of paintings transposed onto women’s bodies, as one couturier has done with Mondrian and Pop Art […] I find all that completely ridiculous.
 It’s a promotional medium, but it isn’t a basis for either development or construction: it’s a circus.”

 Chris Dercon, the last director of Tate Modern asserted: “Delaunay has been less recognized for her contribution to the history of modern art and abstraction than she deserves, marginalized by an account of the history of art that has prioritized male artists and, at times, positioned her work as decorative.”

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.